Myanmar Navy: Frigates

 The Myanmar Navy started its modernization program in 2001 in an attempt to replace older ships and equipment.
 In 2012, the navy took delivery of two Type 053H1-class frigates from China.
 These two ships were upgraded extensively.
 Upgrades included the replacing of HY 2 anti-ship missiles by C-802 missiles and installing new sensors.
 The first indigenous frigate, the Aung Zeya entered service in 2011 and took part in a joint exercise with Indian Navy ships off Visakhapatnam in early 2013.
 A second ship, Kyan Sittha entered service in 2012 and is the navy's first stealth frigate.
 The navy plans to build six indigenous frigates; combining Russian, Indian, Chinese, and Western weapons systems.
 These ships are equipped with Kh-35E anti-ship missiles, OTO Melara 76 mm Super Rapid Cannons, AK-630 6-barrel 30mm close-in weapon system (CIWS) and Chinese ASW rockets and torpedoes.
 Radars and electronic systems are mainly from Bharat Electronics of India.
 Myanmar acquired surface-to-air missiles and anti-ship missiles from China for its newly built frigates and OPVs.
 Myanmar Navy Shipyard built with Chinese assistance in the late 1990s is one of the most modern shipyards in the region.
 Many Burmese naval engineers underwent shipbuilding training in China and Russia.

 Submarines

 In 2020, the navy acquired its first submarine, a Soviet era Sindhughosh/Kilo-class submarine, from India.
 The former INS Sindhuvir (S58) was refitted by Hindustan Shipyard Limited before the handover.
 Now renamed UMS Minye Theinkhathu, the submarine is to be used for training.
-It was first seen publicly on 15 October 2020 as part of a naval fleet exercise (‘Bandoola 2020’).
+It was first seen publicly on 15 October 2020 as part of a naval fleet exercise ('Bandoola 2020').
 The Indian Navy is going to assist in training Myanmar to operate the submarine effectively.

+On 24 December 2021, Myanmar Navy has commissioned its second submarine the UMS Minye Kyaw Htin, a type 35B Ming-class submarine from China.